-Information aids influence more to get screened for colon cancerNovember 6th, 2012 in Cancer
+Information aids influence more to get screened for colon cancerNovember 6, 2012 by Glenda Fauntleroy in Medicine & Health / Cancer

 People who are given information tools to help them decide whether to have a colorectal cancer screening test are more likely to request the procedure, finds a new study in the American Journal of Preventive Medicine.